Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

 A Certified Nursing Assistant trained and certified outside the State of Delaware cannot work in a nursing home in Delaware without a Delaware certificate.
 Delaware certification is required before the person begins working as a CNA, whether working directly for a nursing home or through a temporary/contract agency.

 The Division will grant certification through the process of reciprocity if the following conditions are met:

 Application and Instructions for Reciprocity.
 You can also get a copy by calling the CNA Registry at (302) 421-7403.

-Instructions indicate that the CNA must complete pages three through six of the reciprocity application and mail that page back to the Division of Health Care Quality, 24 NW Front Street, Suite 100, Milford, DE 19963.
+Instructions indicate that the CNA must complete pages three (3) through six (6) of the reciprocity application and mail those pages back to the Division of Health Care Quality, 24 NW Front Street, Suite 100, Milford, DE 19963.
 In addition to the completed application (page 3-4), the CNA must submit a legible copy of their (government issued) photo identification, THE SEALED COPY of the National Practitioner Data Bank self query, the Employer Verification form (page 5) and/or the Training Program Verification form (page 6).
 Please visit the National Practitioner Data Bank to request a search of your information; the cost is $4.00 for the self query.
 All documents should be submitted, along with the $30.00 processing fee.
 Checks/money orders should be made payable to: STATE OF DELAWARE.